Circumferential Road 5–Kalayaan Avenue Interchange

-The Circumferential Road 5–Kalayaan Avenue Interchange, also known as the C-5–Kalayaan Interchange, is a road interchange in Makati, Metro Manila, the Philippines.
+The Circumferential Road 5–Kalayaan Avenue Interchange (also known as the C-5–Kalayaan Interchange) is a road interchange in East Rembo, Taguig, Philippines.
 Originally a regular four-way intersection between Carlos P. Garcia Avenue, a part of Circumferential Road 5 (C-5), and Kalayaan Avenue, it was fitted in 2009 with the country's first elevated U-turn slots, built in an attempt to speed up traffic along the C-5 corridor.

 History

+According to a 1978 feasibility study by Japan International Cooperation Agency (JICA), the intersection of Radial Road 4 (now the eastern portion of Kalayaan Avenue) and Circumferential Road 5 was proposed about 2.5 m northeast of C-5–Kalayaan intersection's present location.
+The intersection was designed as a signalized four-way junction.
+However, it was realigned to its present location, where Kalayaan Avenue now follows much of the defunct Paco–Pasig tram line.

 The C-5–Kalayaan intersection is the first major intersection of C-5 south of the Pasig River, and traffic congestion in the area is very heavy, even extending to as far north as Ortigas Avenue during rush hour.
-This ultimately led both the Metropolitan Manila Development Authority (MMDA) and the Department of Public Works and Highways (DPWH) to conclude that the construction of an interchange between the two roads was needed to speed up traffic.
+It ultimately led both the Metropolitan Manila Development Authority (MMDA) and the Department of Public Works and Highways (DPWH) to conclude that the construction of an interchange between the two roads was needed to speed up traffic.
 However, both agencies disagreed on the final design of the interchange.
-While the DPWH sought to construct a 750 m, six-lane underpass to divert through traffic under the intersection, the MMDA claimed that this was too expensive and impractical, and sought to build elevated U-turn slots instead, which it also argued would not require other infrastructure, such as street lamps and anti-flood measures, unlike an underpass.
+While the DPWH sought to construct a 750 m, six-lane underpass to divert through traffic under the intersection, the MMDA claimed that this was too expensive and impractical and sought to build elevated U-turn slots instead, which it also argued would not require other infrastructure, such as street lamps and anti-flood measures, unlike an underpass.